Tuesday, April 12, 2016

 "Our American Heritage" was one of my favorite history books as a child, so my mom kept it.
 It introduces history using famous figures in history, so I plan to use the chapters as jumping off points.
 The simple book list in tan beside that gives me book titles with suggested grade levels and in chronological order.

 I gave up on French because it's not nearly as practical as Spanish, so we're using Song School Spanish this year.
 Not sure how many days a week that we'll listen to the CD's and do the workbook, but so far they really like it, so I'm thinking maybe more than one day a week.
 This is just supposed to be a gentle introduction, so I'm OK with not pushing this.

 I am taking selections from Ambleside's book list, including a children's Pilgrim's Progress for devotions and "Understood Betsy" as a read aloud.
 I've also got "The Courage of Sarah Noble," "Me and Ben," and "Caddie Woodlawn" on CD from the library, and I'll start playing those while we eat lunch.
-I have found that they listen better when it's a CD, and I get less frustrated at interruptions when I can turn up the volume. ;)
+I have found that they listen better sometimes at meals when it's a CD instead of my voice, and I get less frustrated at interruptions when I can turn up the volume. ;)

 Our local once-a-month book sale has art print books for $1 a copy, and I snatched up ones of Michelangelo, Vermeer, and Durer.
 I'm on the hunt for Rembrandt.
 I cut up these books and use the pictures for picture study.
 I'm trying to go in chronological order for great masters.

 I added Vivaldi to my Spotify list today.
 Seth and Evan both asked to listen longer.
 I think he's replacing Handel as the current favorite composer. :)